-Is taking a lot out of your accounts or selling/hiding property.
+Your spouse is taking a lot of money out of your accounts or selling/hiding property.

 If you file for Immediate Restraining Orders, you do not need to file for Temporary Orders.

-C. Can I change my temporary family law order?
+Can I change my temporary family law order? +

 Yes, any time before your divorce is final.
 To ask the court to change a temporary order, you file another Motion for Temporary Family Law Orders.

-D. What if my spouse has hurt me?
+What if my spouse has hurt me? +